 Fransmart is the global leader in franchise development.
 Learn more about our emerging brands and apply to own a franchise today.

-Bob & Edith’s Diner understands that growth is imminent, but it also recognizes the path forward may begin with the past.
+Bob & Edith’s Diner franchise understands that growth is imminent, but it also recognizes the path forward may begin with the past.

-The 51-year-old diner, now run by a third generation of family members, recently opened its fifth corporate location in Arlington, Virginia—an accomplishment not taken for granted given the COVID pandemic.
+The 51-year-old diner, now run by a third generation of family members, recently opened its 5th corporate location in Arlington, Virginia—an accomplishment not taken for granted given the COVID pandemic.
 However, the achievement takes on even greater meaning considering the familial history.

 Greg Bolton’s father, who opened Bob & Edith’s, worked at the location 65 years ago when it was a Steak-n-Egg.
 Bolton worked there when he was 17 years old.
 As the industry veteran explains, it’s been a breakfast spot for 90 years—Steak-n-Egg for 70, Linda’s Cafe for 20, and now Bob & Edith’s.

 Greg’s son, Chris Bolton, knows just how important it was to open the doors once again.

 “Even when we were doing the construction, walking around it, there were so many memories, especially for my dad,” Chris says.
 “It means a lot to him. … We’re definitely excited to be a part of that neighborhood.”

 Bob & Edith’s plans to follow up the moment with even more history through its first franchising program.
 The restaurant is partnering with Fransmart, a company dedicated to growing emerging concepts.

 Chris explains that after five decades, the restaurant has evolved to the extent that expansion has become a necessary step.
 The family believes Bob & Edith’s can become the next big breakfast spot.